Financial Aid Code of Conduct

 - The College officer, employee or agent has reason to believe the gift was given because of that person’s official position with the College.

-- Davis & Elkins College does not permit any officer, employee or agent of the school who is employed in the financial planning office or is otherwise involved in the administration of education loans to accept any fee, payment or other financial benefit (including a stock purchase option) from a lender or affiliate of a lender as compensation for any type of consulting arrangement or contract to provide services to a lender or on behalf of a lender relating to education loans;
+- Davis & Elkins College does not permit any officer, employee or agent of the school who is employed in the Office of Financial Aid or is otherwise involved in the administration of education loans to accept any fee, payment or other financial benefit (including a stock purchase option) from a lender or affiliate of a lender as compensation for any type of consulting arrangement or contract to provide services to a lender or on behalf of a lender relating to education loans;

 - No officer, employee, agent or contractor of a lender, lender servicer or guarantor may serve on the Davis & Elkins College Board of Trustees, if that individual will participate in any decision of the Board with respect to private education loans offered to students that attend the College;